My Mom always told me to listen to my body.

 Trusting my slow moments as much as my fast ones.

-Taking pride in my sleep as much as my work.
+Taking as much pride in my rest as my work.

 A healing practitioner I was working with once told me: “You’re just as productive when you’re asleep as when you’re awake.”